-(a) An offeror should announce a firm intention to make an offer only after the most careful and responsible consideration and when the offeror has every reason to believe that it can and will continue to be able to implement the offer.
-Responsibility in this connection also rests on the financial adviser to the offeror.

-(b) Following an announcement of a firm intention to make an offer, the offeror must proceed to make the offer unless, in accordance with the provisions of Rule 13, it is permitted to invoke a pre-condition to the making of the offer or would be permitted to invoke a condition to the offer if the offer were made.
-However, with the consent of the Panel, an offeror need not make the offer if a competing offeror subsequently announces a firm intention to make a higher offer.

-(c) When a firm intention to make an offer is announced, the announcement must include:

-- (i) the terms of the offer; - (ii) the identity of the offeror;
+- (a) An offeror should announce a firm intention to make an offer only after the most careful and responsible consideration and when the offeror has every reason to believe that it can and will continue to be able to implement the offer.
+Responsibility in this connection also rests on the financial adviser to the offeror. - (b) Following an announcement of a firm intention to make an offer, the offeror must proceed to make the offer unless, in accordance with the provisions of Rule 13.5, it is permitted to invoke a pre-condition to the making of the offer or would be permitted to invoke a condition to the offer if the offer were made.
+However, with the consent of the Panel, an offeror need not make the offer if a competing offeror subsequently announces a firm intention to make a higher offer. - (c) When a firm intention to make an offer is announced, the announcement must include: - (i) the terms of the offer: - (ii) the identity of the offeror;

-(iii) all conditions or pre-conditions to which the offer or the making of an offer is subject;

-(iv) the intentions of the offeror with regard to the business, employees and pension scheme(s) of the offeree company (see Note 1);

-(v) details of any agreements or arrangements to which the offeror is party which relate to the circumstances in which it may or may not invoke or seek to invoke a pre-condition or a condition to its offer and the consequences of its doing so, including details of any break fees payable as a result;

-(vi) details of any relevant securities of the offeree company in which the offeror or any person acting in concert with it has an interest or in respect of which it has a right to subscribe, in each case specifying the nature of the interests or rights concerned (see Note 5 on Rule 8).
-Similar details of any short positions (whether conditional or absolute and whether in the money or otherwise), including any short position under a derivative, any agreement to sell, any delivery obligation or right to require another person to purchase or take delivery, must also be stated;

-(vii) details of any irrevocable commitment or letter of intent procured by the offeror or any person acting in concert with it (see Note 3 on Rule 2.10);

-(viii) details of any relevant securities of the offeree company which the offeror or any person acting in concert with it has borrowed or lent, save for any borrowed relevant securities which have been either on-lent or sold and details of any financial collateral arrangements which the offeror or any person acting in concert with it has entered into (see Note 4 on Rule 4.6);

-(ix) details of any dealing arrangement of the kind referred to in Note 11 on the definition of acting in concert to which the offeror or any person acting in concert with it is a party;
+- (iii) all conditions or pre-conditions to which the offer or the making of an offer is subject; - (iv) language which appropriately reflects that the offeror may only invoke any condition or pre-condition which is subject to Rule 13.5(a) with the consent of the Panel; - (v) a statement as to which conditions and pre-conditions are not subject to Rule 13.5(a) (see Rule 13.5(c)); - (vi) a statement that any condition or pre-condition that is subject to Rule 13.5(a) may be waived by the offeror (see Rule 13.5(d)); - (vii) details of any agreements or arrangements to which the offeror is party which relate to the circumstances in which it may or may not invoke or seek to invoke a pre-condition or a condition to its offer and the consequences of its doing so, including details of any break fees payable as a result; - (viii) the intentions of the offeror with regard to the business, employees and pension scheme(s) of the offeree company (see Note 1); - (ix) details of any relevant securities of the offeree company in which the offeror or any person acting in concert with it has an interest or in respect of which it has a right to subscribe, in each case specifying the nature of the interests or rights concerned (see Note 5 on Rule 8).
+Similar details of any short positions (whether conditional or absolute and whether in the money or otherwise), including any short position under a derivative, any agreement to sell, any delivery obligation or right to require another person to purchase or take delivery, must also be stated; - (x) details of any irrevocable commitment or letter of intent procured by the offeror or any person acting in concert with it (see Note 3 on Rule 2.10); - (xi) details of any relevant securities of the offeree company which the offeror or any person acting in concert with it has borrowed or lent, save for any borrowed relevant securities which have been either on-lent or sold and details of any financial collateral arrangements which the offeror or any person acting in concert with it has entered into (see Note 4 on Rule 4.6); - (xii) details of any dealing arrangement of the kind referred to in Note 11 on the definition of acting in concert to which the offeror or any person acting in concert with it is a party;